-The Truth about Epoxy vs. Enamel Paint for Your Plant Equipment
+The Truth About Epoxy vs. Enamel Paint for Your Plant Equipment

 Opposed to enamel paint, epoxy is more heavy duty.
 It comes in a two-stage mix, meaning that the resin is combined with the hardening catalyst.
 Once mixed, there is a short window of time to apply the epoxy to the tank.
 While epoxy takes a little more set up, the benefits that come out of such a strong mixture are well worth it.
 Anxious about applying the epoxy yourself?
 Zwirner Equipment Company offers epoxy coating as part of the reconditioning process.
 Some of the benefits of epoxy coatings include:

 Durability: Epoxy coating is known for its extreme durability.
 Once the epoxy cures, it turns into a hard-finished surface.
 Epoxy coatings can last up to five years, even if the tank is outdoors.

 Finish: The finish on epoxy coating is chemical resistant and easy to clean.
 The hardness of the material makes it ideal for food-related industries.
 Having the ability to keep your processing plant clean is important.

 Safety: Since epoxy is a more hardened material, it is fairly fire and heat resistant.

 Protection: Epoxy offers high protection when used to coat tanks.
 If you work in an industry with more rugged areas in the processing plants, epoxy should definitely be your coating of choice.

 Zwirner Equipment Offers Reconditioning Procedures and Services to Fit Your Needs

 Now that we know the basics, let’s settle this debate.
 When it comes to epoxy or enamel paint, what do we recommend?
 At Zwirner Equipment, epoxy coating has the edge.
 There’s a reason that epoxy is a popular choice for the processing equipment industry.
 The versatility and protection epoxy provides can give you peace of mind by turning your tanks into more durable assets.
 Are you currently looking for tank equipment options, or do you have tanks that are currently coated with enamel?
 At Zwirner Equipment, we provide high-quality stainless-steel tanks with the option of epoxy coating.
 Plus, we can provide epoxy coating to existing tanks with enamel.
 Contact us today to learn more about the services we offer.
 Call Today